Bay Islands, Honduras Travel Guide (2026): Roatán, Utila & Guanaja

 2) Whale shark excursions (Utila)

-If you’ve ever wanted to see a whale shark in the wild, Utila is famous for excursions during peak windows.
+If you’ve ever wanted to see a whale shark in the wild, Utila is famous for excursions during stronger windows.
 Keep expectations realistic (nature is unpredictable), but if it’s on your bucket list, this is one of the best-value places to try.

 3) West End nights (Roatán)